z390development/z390/doc/Options/z390_options.md

 The scope value details where the option is used.

 * M - mz390 macro processor which reads ASCII assembler source and generates expanded BAL
-* A - az390 assembler which reads BAL and generated OBJ relocatible object code
+* A - az390 assembler which reads BAL and generated OBJ relocatable object code
-* L - lz390 linker which reads OBJ relocatible object files and generates 390 load module
+* L - lz390 linker which reads OBJ relocatable object files and generates 390 load module
 * E - ez390 emulator runtime which loads and executes 390 load module

 !!!
 Note "Use of parameters with parentheses in *nix shells"
     Unix shells like sh and bash interpret parentheses if not quoted.
-For this reason, if you need to specify a z390 parameter that contains parenthisis, then that parameter should be quoted.
-For example, the SYSMAC parameter is quoted as it uses parenthesis, whereas the ALIGN parameter is not.
+For this reason, if you need to specify a z390 parameter that contains parentheses, then that parameter should be quoted.
+For example, the SYSMAC parameter is quoted as it uses parentheses, whereas the ALIGN parameter is not.

         "SYSMAC(foldername)" ALIGN